 Sources of Vitamin D

-Very few foods in nature contain vitamin D. The flesh of fatty fish (such as salmon, tuna, and mackerel) and fish liver oils are among the best sources.
+It is estimated that 47% of vitamin D source come from food supplements because very few foods in nature contain vitamin D. The flesh of fatty fish (such as salmon, tuna, and mackerel) and fish liver oils are among the best sources.
 Small amounts of vitamin D are found in beef liver, cheese, and egg yolks.
 Vitamin D in these foods is primarily in the form of vitamin D3 and its metabolite 25(OH)D3.
 Fortified foods provide most of the vitamin D in the American diet.
 For example, almost all of the U.S. milk supply is fortified with 100 IU/cup.

 Wild salmon contains as much as 3 times the amount of vitamin D compared to farmed salmon.
 Patients inquire regularly about the differences and similarities between farmed and wild fish.
 Both are equally high in omega-3 fatty acids, which are heart-healthy, and both tend to have a low level of mercury and other contaminants.